 3. Will I be notified if a better product or rate comes available in the future?

 4. Is the mortgage portable?
-Can I port my CMHC/Genworth premium?
+Can I port my CMHC/Sagen premium?
 How is that calculated?

 5. Is my broker looking out for my best interests, or are they motivated by targets, quotas or incentives designed to sell me a specific product?

-7. If I choose a variable rate product, what rate am I guaranteed if I choose to lock in to a fixed rate?
+7. If I choose a mortgage with a variable rate, what rate am I guaranteed if I choose to lock in to a fixed rate?

-If the Bank of Canada’s prime interest rate starts to increase and you choose to lock in your variable rate mortgage, your rate isn’t frozen at its current state – you’ll be bumped to the current fixed rate (if you are in a five-year term, it will be the current five-year fixed rate).
-The thing is, there’s a significant difference between your bnk’s or lender’s posted rate (the rate you see listed in the newspaper) and their discounted rate (the rate you have to haggle for).
-Make sure ahead of time that you’re locking into the discounted rate.
+If the Bank of Canada’s prime interest rate starts to increase and you choose to lock in your variable rate mortgage, your rate isn’t frozen at its current state.
+You’ll be bumped to the current fixed rate.

 8. Is “rate differential” based on the posted rate or the discounted rate?

-9. Do you have a mortgage for me if I’m self-employed or commission-based?
+9. Do you have a mortgage for self-employed or commission-based people?

-10. Is this really the best product for me?
+10. If I choose this mortgage, is this really the best product for me?